pras-4795/React-Practice/README.md

 # React-Practice

+## Why React?
-Traditionally request was sent to a server and a new HTML page was sent back as a response.
+1. Traditionally request was sent to a server and a new HTML page was sent back as a response.
-Javascript in the browser is able to manipulate DOM.
+2. Javascript in the browser is able to manipulate DOM.
-React is a client side javascript library.
+3. React is a client side javascript library.
-It builds a modern, reactive user interfaces for the web.
+4. It builds a modern, reactive user interfaces for the web.
-Declarative, Component Focused approach.
+5. Declarative, Component Focused approach.

-# Import, Exports
+## Import, Exports
-Here are all types of export that we covered in this and previous articles.

-You can check yourself by reading them and recalling what they mean:

 Before declaration of a class/function/…:
-    export [default] class/function/variable ...
+    `export [default] class/function/variable ...`
 Standalone export:
-    export {x [as y], ...}.
+    `export {x [as y], ...}.`
 Re-export:
     export {x [as y], ...} from "module" export * from "module" (doesn’t re-export default).